-A growing number of people are playing pickleball—a sport that combines tennis, badminton and ping-pong, and that is played by two to four players using paddles and a plastic ball with holes, on either an indoor or outdoor court about one-third the size of a standard tennis court.
+The Pickleball-playing community is seeing a growing number of players on its courts.
+Pickleball is a sport that combines tennis, badminton and ping-pong.
+It is played by two to four players using paddles and a plastic ball with holes, on either an indoor or outdoor court about one-third the size of a standard tennis court.

-    The game has become particularly popular among people in their 50s, 60s and 70s looking for an activity that offers good aerobic exercise without being as strenuous as traditional racket sports— and which affords players the chance to socialize during the game.
+The game has become particularly popular among people in their 50s, 60s and 70s looking for an activity that offers good aerobic exercise without being as strenuous as traditional racket sports.
+An important bonus: affords players the chance to socialize during the game.

-    “It’s the right mix of exercise and socializing for a person my age,” Martha Card, 64, told the Chesterfield Observer in Virginia.
-Card plays the sport several times a week at a local pickleball center.
+“It’s the right mix of exercise and fun competition with friends for a person my age,” Armand Nadeau, 73.
+Nadeau plays the sport several times a week at a local pickleball center.

 How Pickleball Began

 The game was first invented in 1965 on Bainbridge Island, Washington near Seattle at the home of former U.S. Congressman Joel Pritchard—who was then just a state rep. He and two other dads returned from golfing to find their families bored.
 No one could find the shuttlecock for the badminton, so they used Wiffle balls instead, lowered the badminton net, and used ping-pong paddles to invent their own game.
 Thus, Pickleball was born.